Challenge (Scrabble): Double challenge

 Double challenge is most widely used in North American club and tournament play.
 Suppose a player makes a play and the opponent challenges.
 If the challenged word(s) are acceptable, the challenger loses his/her turn.
 If any of the challenged words is unacceptable, the player removes her/his played tiles and forfeits the turn.

 In NASPA tournament play, the only exception occurs when the first play of the game misses the center star, in which the opponent may challenge the play off the board, regardless of its validity.

-A criticism of double challenge is that it is more conducive to bluffing.
+A criticism of double challenge is that it is more conducive to bluffing, although supporters of this rule believe it gives an added Poker-like element of strategy.
 A player may play a word he or she knows is invalid in the hope that their opponent will not risk a challenge.
+Or a player could play a strange looking but legal word hoping their opponent will challenge it and lose their turn (and perhaps cause that player to be more reluctant to challenge words later).

 Single challenge

-In single challenge, largely used in tournament play, if a player places a word and her/his opponent wishes to challenge, the challenger may do so with no penalty.
-If the word is valid, it remains on the board.
-If it is invalid, it is removed from the board, the challenged player gets back exactly the same letters as he/she had, and the turn is noted as a pass with a score of zero points.
+In single challenge, the challenger may challenge a play with no penalty.
+If the play is valid, it remains on the board.
+If it is invalid, it is removed from the board, and the challenged player scores zero for that turn.
 The challenger receives no penalty (point deduction or loss of a turn) no matter if the challenged play is valid or invalid.

 A suggested flaw of this is that a player can challenge any word at any time, even words which are known to be valid; since tournament games are usually timed, this can be used to unfairly gain additional time to think about her/his own next turn.

 Penalty challenge

 In penalty challenge (also known as modified single challenge, 5-point challenge, or 10-point challenge), a fixed number of points for the penalty is agreed on before the game, either by the two players or more often in tournament play, by the director(s).
 If a player challenges his/her opponent's play and it is invalid, the letters are taken back as usual and the opponent loses her/his turn.
 However, if the word is valid, the word remains on the board and the challenger loses 5, 10 or however many points the agreed penalty was.
 This can either be given to the opponent or subtracted from the challenger's score, depending on the agreed rules.

 This is a compromise between single and double challenge, with many of the strengths and weaknesses of the two.
 Players are unlikely to challenge a word they know just to gain thinking time, as it may cost points or spread.
 On the other hand, the potential loss of points of a failed challenge may discourage a player from challenging a word they believe to be invalid, increasing the chances of an invalid word remaining throughout the game.
+5-point challenge is most commonly used in international events, including the World Scrabble Championship.